How Do Para Biathlon and Cross-Country Skiing Work?

 Para biathlon and para cross-country skiing share the same classification system and factored time calculations, making them natural companions.
 Together, they account for 38 of 79 medal events (48%) at Milano-Cortina 2026 — the largest block of any Paralympic winter sport.
 Athletes compete in three categories: standing, sitting, and visually impaired.
 The most fascinating element?
 In para biathlon, visually impaired athletes shoot using an auditory targeting system — a tone that rises in pitch as the rifle aligns with the target center.
 It's like "shooting with your ears."

-The skill required is extraordinary.
-Athletes must control their breathing after intense skiing, tune out ambient noise from the crowd and wind, and make split-second firing decisions based solely on a pitch gradient.
-Elite para biathletes regularly hit 8–10 of 10 targets — even in the B1 class (near-total blindness).
+All athletes shoot prone (lying down), regardless of their standing or sitting race classification.
+Five shots per bout, two bouts per race (10 total).
+The skill required is extraordinary: athletes must control their breathing after intense skiing and make split-second firing decisions based solely on a pitch gradient.
+Elite VI biathletes regularly hit 8–10 of 10 targets — even in the B1 class (near-total blindness).

 | Element | Description |